 - 1/2 teaspoon cinnamon

 - 1/4 cup unsalted butter, cut into tablespoons

 Preheat oven to 375 degrees, spray an 8×8 pan, or an 8 or 9 inch round cake pan, or pie plate with cooking spray or line with parchment paper.
 Place rack in center of oven.

 Mix together 3/4 cup granulated sugar and butter in mixer until smooth.

 Add egg, and beat until smooth.

-Scrape down sides and bottom of bowl to insure all ingredients are mixed into batter.
+Scrape down sides and bottom of bowl to ensure all ingredients are mixed into batter.
 Add buttermilk to the bowl.
 Mix until blended a few seconds.

 Scrape the batter into the prepared pan.